-A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-With everything from automatic scheduling to optimizing energy efficiency, Nest is designed to make home climate control effortless.
+From automated scheduling to optimizing energy efficiency, Nest helps make controlling the climate of your home effortless.

 1. How to Reset a Nest Thermostat

-Once you have recorded your preferences, go to Settings, select Reset and press.
-You can choose from five options:
+After writing down this information, go to Settings, select Reset and press.
+You will be presented with five options:

-• Away: An Away reset erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.
+• Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.

-• Network: If you select this reset option, it will remove all your network information and your Nest is disconnected from Wi-Fi.
+• Network: By selecting a network reset, it erases connection info and your Nest is disconnected from Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

-• All Settings: The most far-reaching option, using the All Settings reset option removes all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi